 - President - CAMFT Los Angeles Chapter Board of Directors

-- CA Assoc. of Marriage and Family Therapists Lifetime clinical member
+- Lifetime clinical member, California Association of Marriage and Family Therapists

 - Ordained Nonsectarian Minister AIWP #0848717

-- CA Board of Behavioral Sciences former approved C.E.U Provider
+- Former C.E.U provider, California Board of Behavioral Sciences

-I'm honored by the degree of trust that individuals put in me every single day.
-It's partially why I'd like to share my personal history with you.
-As a postmodern trained therapist, I believe in collaboration and a level of transparency, rather than a hierarchical clinician-patient relationship in which I'm diagnosing patients with some particular "pathology."
+I’m honored by the gift of trust that individuals give me every single day.
+Honoring that trust in return is partially why I’d like to share my personal history with you.

-I believe that a gentle empathy and receptiveness is what allows for feelings and insights to be expressed safely.
+I believe that gentle empathy and receptiveness allows feelings and insights to be expressed safely.
 I strive for that.
-But I probably equally convey direct observations, interpretations, and at times intervene with strength---as needed.
+But probably equally, I convey direct observations and interpretations.
+At times, if needed, I intervene with strength.

-I'm trained in cognitive behavioral, mindfulness practices, existential therapy and other modalities that I synthesize uniquely in every session, depending on clients and individual circumstances and what is being called for.
+I am trained in cognitive behavioral therapy, mindfulness practices, existential therapy, and other modalities.
+I synthesize these approaches uniquely, in every session, depending on what a client’s individual circumstances call for.

-As a psychotherapist, I believe that my state of presence, open heart, and capacity to guide and teach are the most essential qualities I offer in the quest for a successful collaboration that supports dessired change.
-My work with you requires me to earn your trust, in order to help you, evolve.
+As a psychotherapist, I believe that my state of being present and openhearted and having the capacity to guide and teach are the essential qualities I bring to a successful collaboration that will support desired change.
+To help you evolve, I must fist earn your trust.

-I love my work, and counseling has been a part of my professional experience since my early twenties.
-My own path of exploration includes meditation and dialectic inquiry practice.
-Through investigation of spiritual and contemplative traditions, cultural and psychosocial realms and exploration of my own psychology and experience, I’ve discovered a tremendous love for personal growth in all it's opportunities, and being a source of support for others to explore and pursue their own goals, truth, and existential path.
+I love my work.
+Counseling has been a part of my professional experience since my early twenties.
+My own path of exploration includes meditation and dialectic inquiry.
+By investigating spiritual and contemplative traditions and cultural and psychosocial realms–and by exploring my own psychology and experience–I’ve discovered a tremendous love for personal growth in all its opportunities.
+I treasure being a source of support for others in exploring and pursuing their own goals, truths, and existential paths.

-My career began in the financial world.
-As an investment advisor, I enjoyed understanding peoples' values as it related to their personal and macro-economics.
-How we earn, spend, plan for future, and take care of those individuals and organizations we care about says a lot about who we are, or perhaps who we would like to be.
-Finding the right financial groove, power dynamics around money, and choices that effect our relationships almost inevitably come up in therapeutic conversations with clients.
-I feel at ease with the subject, and find it to be a window into values, choices, and also goals.
+My working life began in the financial world.
+As an investment advisor, I enjoyed understanding people’s values as they related to each individual’s macroeconomics.
+How we earn, spend, plan for the future, and take care of individuals and organizations we care about says a lot about who we are…or perhaps who we would like to be.
+Monetary choices that affect our relationships, the power dynamics that surround money, and finding the right financial groove almost inevitably come up in therapeutic conversations with clients.
+I feel at ease with the subject, and find it to be a window into values, choices, and goals.

-Being a parent, step-parent, daughter, sister, life partner, and friend to many have helped me understand and identify with the many challenges, fears and joys that are universal to individuals and families.
+Being a parent, stepparent, daughter, sister, life partner, and friend to many has helped me understand and identify with the many challenges, fears, and joys that are universal to individuals and families.